BestTimesToVisit.com Logo

 attraction

-Take a ferry to Elephanta Island and explore the ancient cave temples dedicated to Lord Shiva.
-The intricate carvings and colossal statues are awe-inspiring.
-Go early to avoid the crowds and hire a local guide to enrich your experience.
+Take a ferry to Elephanta Island and explore its ancient cave temples, dedicated to Lord Shiva.
+These intricately carved rock-cut structures offer a glimpse into India's rich history and artistic heritage.
+Go early in the morning to beat the crowds and the heat.

 Best time: October-March